youtongzheng/Misc_LES/README.md

 # Misc_LES
-Small projects investigating the larg-eddy simulations of clouds.
+Small projects investigating the large-eddy simulations of clouds.